jinhucheung/letscertbot/README.md

 $ sudo python ./bin/deploy.py --push --cert $certificate_name --server $server_host
 ```

-**Note**: If `deploy.server` enables SELinux in enforcing mode, you need to confirm that nginx has access to the SElinux security context of `deploy.server.deploy_to`.
+**Note**: If `deploy.remote` enables SELinux in enforcing mode, you need to confirm that nginx has access to the SElinux security context of `deploy.remote.deploy_to`.

 ## Thanks